Doctoral training and HDR

 Languages, Literatures, Cultures, Civilizations (LLCC) - ED 58

-ED 58 brings together 11 research teams, bringing together some 440 teacher-researchers and researchers and 480 doctoral students.
-It allows the preparation of 34 doctoral specialties in the fields of Letters, Languages, Arts and Human and Social Sciences.
-In application of the decree of August 7, 2006, it ensures the best possible study conditions for doctoral students, from registration to the defense and the digital filing of the thesis.
-The ED council, supported by the administrative structure of the SEED, ensures the follow-up of the thesis, proposes mobility aids, organizes specific scientific events and provides complementary training (disciplinary openness, research methodology, professional insertion).
-It is the first ED in France to offer distance learning for isolated and/or salaried PhD students.
+ED 58 federates 11 research teams, bringing together some 440 teacher-researchers and researchers and 480 doctoral students.
+It prepares 34 doctoral specialties in the fields of Letters, Languages, Arts and Human and Social Sciences.
+In compliance with the decree of August 7, 2006, it ensures the best possible study conditions for doctoral students, from registration to defense and digital filing of the thesis.
+The ED council, supported by the SEED administrative structure, oversees thesis follow-up, offers mobility assistance, organizes specific scientific events and provides complementary training (disciplinary openness, research methodology, professional integration).
+It is the first ED in France to offer distance learning courses for isolated and/or salaried doctoral students.

 Management team